-In a secluded country mansion, a lonely spinster (Patricia Neal, Hud) and her blind mother (Pamela Brown, Becket) lead an uneventful life.
+In a secluded country mansion, a lonely spinster (Patricia Neal, The Subject Was Roses) and her blind mother (Pamela Brown, Becket) lead an uneventful life.
 The arrival of a young drifter (Nicholas Clay, Excalibur), who harbors a dark secret, disrupts the women’s carefully constructed routines.

 Reaction & Thoughts:

 Moody, cryptic British thriller that’s big on atmosphere, but unfortunately lacks cohesiveness.
 Honestly, there isn’t much of a plot.
 That’s not really the problem though.
 The Night Digger (aka The Road Builder) has some interesting ideas and a few delightful moments of creepiness, but scene after scene unveils so little that you’ll feel a bit frustrated.

 I was rooting for The Night Digger to deliver on many early promises, but sadly it left me wanting a bit more.
 I did like the bizarrely twisty ending.